-Stock-based compensation consists primarily of the amortized portion of Black-Scholes value of options previously granted to consultants, directors and employees as well as those granted during the three-month periods ended December 31, 2005 and 2004.
-During the three-month periods ended December 31, 2005 and 2004, 318,000 and 295,500 options were granted at a strike price of \$1.40 and \$3.45, respectively.
-Of the 318,000 and 295,500 options granted, the Black-Scholes value for 235,000 and 195,000 of such options, respectively, were allocated to general and administrative expenses.
-The balance of the options were allocated to research and development expenses.

-- Payroll and benefits increased primarily as a result of salary and health insurance rate increases. - Investor relations expense increased primarily as a result of an increase in the amount of investor relations consulting fees. - Professional fees decreased primarily as a result of a decrease in estimated auditing fees for the year ended June 30, 2006 as a result of the one-year postponement by the SEC of the auditing requirements in connection with Section 404 of Sarbanes-Oxley.
+- Stock-based compensation consists primarily of the amortized portion of Black-Scholes value of options and warrants previously granted to consultants, directors and employees.
+There were no options granted during the three-month periods ended September 30, 2006 and 2005.
+The decrease is due to a decrease in the Black-Scholes value related to the options granted on December 16, 2005, which, due to market conditions, were at a lower market price than the options granted in the previous year. - Payroll and benefits increased primarily as a result of salary and health insurance rate increases. - · Investor relations decreased primarily as a result of a decrease in the amount of consulting fees in connection with a consultant. - Professional fees decreased primarily as a result of a decrease in estimated auditing fees for the year ended June 30, 2007 as a result of the one-year postponement by the SEC of the auditing requirements in connection with Section 404 of Sarbanes-Oxley.

-We expect general and administrative expenses to increase over the next twelve months primarily due to an increase in legal and accounting fees related to the increased regulatory environment.
+We expect general and administrative expenses to modestly increase over the next twelve months primarily due to an increase in legal and accounting fees related to the increased regulatory environment.